RlNZLER/Image-Text-Matching/README.md

 ### Dataset
 -------

-The dataset utilized for this task is derived from the Flickr8k and Flickr30k datasets as proposed by Hodosh et al, 2013 (JAIR) and Young et al, 2014 (TACL).
-Due to computing constraints, a unique subset of these datasets will be available via Blackboard, encompassing separate training, validation, and test splits.
+The dataset utilized for this task is derived from the Flickr8k and Flickr30k datasets encompassing separate training, validation, and test splits.

+### Implemented Classifiers

+1.  **ResNet50 with BERT:** Combines the power of ResNet50 for image feature extraction with BERT for text feature extraction.
+2.  **Inception V3 with BERT:** Utilizes Inception V3 for image processing paired with BERT for processing the textual data.
+3.  **InceptionResNetV2 with BERT:** Integrates InceptionResNetV2 for advanced image feature extraction with BERT for textual analysis.

 ### Task Description
 ----------------